Githbhatia/ReadV2/README.md

  *Added option to rotate to a specified angle

  Changes 10/17/2024
- *Added D5-75 and D5-95 calculations reported on the Arias Intensity plots.
+ *Added D5-75 and D5-95 calculations reported on the Arias Intensity plots - easily changed to any interval.